matus12/mcp-server/README.md

 * **list-workflows-mapi** – List all workflows in the environment with their lifecycle stages and transitions
 * **change-variant-workflow-step-mapi** – Change the workflow step of a language variant (move content through workflow stages)
 * **publish-variant-mapi** – Publish or schedule a language variant for publication.
 Supports immediate publishing (happens right now) or scheduled publishing at a specific future date and time with optional timezone specification
+* **unpublish-variant-mapi** – Unpublish or schedule unpublishing of a language variant.
+Supports immediate unpublishing (removes content from Delivery API right now) or scheduled unpublishing at a specific future date and time with optional timezone specification

 ### Utility